leogulus/GADGET_2_IC/README.md

 ## Usage
 ### MW
 - `make clean` :To clear previous complied files
 - `make`: To compile the code.
-The code is needed to compiled everytime the parameters are changed in `main.c`.
+The code is needed to be compiled everytime the parameters are changed in `main.c`.
 - `./MakeHubbleType galaxy.dat`: To run with code with <output_name> (galaxy.dat).

 All important parameters are in `main.c`.
 The important parameters to be changed include